selfrefactor/rambda/README.md

 ---

-> Initial argumentation

-I admire **Ramda**, as it is great library in what it does.
-My main problem was its size.
-Even custom builds didn't deliver satisfactory results.
-Also I already had **Ramda** habits and I didn't want to switch to **Lodash**.

-Then I realized that my best solution was to publish a library that recreates the functionality of some **Ramda** methods with less code.

 **Rambda** partially shadows **Ramda**'s API, which means that you need to check **Rambda**'s documentation to assure that all the methods you need are available.

 ## Example use